-The UNCITRAL Notes provide the following list of matters for possible consideration in organizing arbitral proceedings (version 2016):
+The UNCITRAL Notes on Organizing Arbitral Proceedings provide the following list of matters for possible consideration in organizing arbitral proceedings:

-- 1. Consultation regarding the organization of arbitral proceedings; procedural meetings; - 2.
-Language or languages of the arbitral proceedings; - 3.
+- 1. Set of arbitration rules; - 2.
+Language of proceedings; - 3.
 Place of arbitration; - 4.
-Administrative support for the arbitral tribunal;

-2 Available at: https://uncitral.un.org/.

-- 5. Costs of arbitration;

-- 6. Possible agreement on confidentiality; transparency in treaty-based investor-State arbitration;

-- 7. Means of communication;

-- 8. Interim measures;

-- 9. Written statements, witness statements, expert reports and documentary evidence;

-- 10. Practical details regarding the form and method of submissions;

-- 11. Points at issue and relief or remedy sought;

-- 12. Amicable settlement;

-- 13. Documentary evidence;

-- 14. Witnesses of fact;

-- 15. Experts;

-- 16. Inspection of a site, property or goods;

-- 17. Hearings;

-- 18. Multi-party arbitration;

-- 19 Joinder and consolidation;

-- 20. Possible requirements concerning form, content, filing, registration and delivery of the award.
+Administrative services that may be needed for the arbitral tribunal to carry out its functions; - 5.
+Deposits in respect of costs; - 6.
+Confidentiality of information relating to the arbitration; possible agreement thereon; - 7.
+Routing of written communications among the parties and the arbitrators; - 8.
+Telefax and other electronic means of sending documents; - 9.
+Arrangements for the exchange of written submissions; - 10.
+Practical details concerning written submissions and evidence (e.g., method of submissions, copies, numbering, references); - 11.
+Defining points at issue; order of deciding issues; defining relief or remedy sought; - 12.
+Possible settlement negotiations and their effect on scheduling proceedings; - 13.
+Documentary evidence; - 14.
+Physical evidence other than documents; - 15.
+Witnesses; - 16.
+Experts and expert witnesses; - 17.
+Hearings; - 18.
+Multi-party arbitration; - 19.
+Possible requirements concerning filing or delivering the award.